We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Warranty: 2 years

-What we liked: Most Breville Barista machines are made with the same internals, so temperature stability and pressure ramping in the Breville Barista Express Impress are similar to the Bambino Plus.
-Both machines feature a flash-heating system with a PID that regulates temperature and a near-instantaneous switch to steam temperature.
-The truly amazing feature of this model, however, is the intelligent dosing system.
-By adding a built-in tamper, the Barista Express Impress can adjust the amount of coffee it automatically doses to the ideal 18-gram dose.
-Once the tamper is fully compressed, the gauge gives you immediate feedback if you need to add a little more coffee—or if it’s overdosed the filter basket—and the machine will auto-correct itself the next time it grinds.
-I found this super helpful during testing, where the machine pulled back-to-back shots consistently without me having to manually weigh out every espresso puck.
-Its built-in grinder was also easy to adjust.
+What we liked: The most amazing feature of this machine is its intelligent dosing system.
+By adding a built-in tamper, the Barista Express Impress can adjust the amount of coffee it dispenses to the ideal 18-gram dose.
+Once the tamper is fully compressed, the gauge gives you immediate feedback if you need to add a little more coffee—or, if it’s overdosed, the filter basket—and the machine will auto-correct itself the next time it grinds.
+We found this super helpful during testing, where it pulled back-to-back shots consistently without us having to do much.
+Its built-in grinder was also easy to adjust and, like the Bambino Plus, it has a flash-heating system with PID and a near-instantaneous switch to steam pressure.

-What we didn’t like: I still wish the grinder had more built-in settings—it offers 25 versus the 270 on the espresso grinder we used to test other machines—but it did a solid job grinding fine enough and consistently enough for most people at home.
-It also has the same automatic volume issues as the Bambino Plus.
+What we didn’t like: We still wish its grinder had more settings—it offers 25—but it did a good job.
+It has the same automatic volume issues as the Bambino Plus.

-Best for: Anyone who is new to espresso or just wants a streamlined home experience.
+Best for: Anyone new to espresso or just wants a streamlined home experience.

 Key Specs